milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 The DocSend Privacy Policy can be found here.

-The HelloSign Privacy Policy can be found here.
+The Dropbox Sign Privacy Policy can be found here.

 If your organization signed a Dropbox Business or Dropbox Enterprise Agreement with Dropbox, that Agreement may have modified the privacy policy below.
 Please contact your organization’s Admin for details.

 Dropbox Privacy Policy

-Posted: October 29, 2021
+Posted: October 25, 2022

-Effective: January 14, 2022
+Effective: October 25, 2022

 You can see the previous Privacy Policy here.